-Nabila Abdallah is the firm’s office manager and legal assistant.
+Nabila Abdallah was the firm’s office manager and legal assistant.

 Before joining Gupta Wessler, Nabila worked at the Tanenbaum Center for Interreligious Understanding in New York City, where she researched religious diversity and inclusion initiatives, religious accommodation practices, and incidences of faith-based bias in the workplace.
 She co-consulted on these topics with clients and supported senior staff by creating content for trainings, conference presentations, and online resources.
 Before her work at Tanenbaum, Nabila spent two years teaching English in France.